-While the recent volatility has investors feeling nervous, we cannot help but feel excited by our prospects.
+While recent volatility has investors feeling nervous, we cannot help but feel excited by our prospects.
 We appear to be well positioned to handle the current economic environment, while carrying steeply discounted valuation, and superior growth history.

-We are also excited to see the huge opportunity in International stocks beginning to deliver returns.
-While the S&P 500 was down, the MSCI EAFE index was up, outperforming by over 11-percentage points, and our International Value product outperformed by even more.
+We are also excited to see the huge opportunity in non-U.S. stocks beginning to deliver returns.
+While the S&P 500 was down, the MSCI EAFE index was up, outperforming by over 11-percentage points.

-Even after this quarter's great performance, it appears to be only a small step in unwinding the past 15 years of international stock neglect.
-We believe the opportunity in International stocks remains extreme, and even more so in International value stocks.
+Even after this quarter's great performance, it appears to be only a small step in unwinding the past 15 years of non-U.S. stock neglect.
+We believe the opportunity in value stocks, both inside and outside of the U.S., remains very significant.